Using Your Degree

-According to the Bureau of Labor Statistics, employment for social workers is expected to grow by over 19% in the next decade.
+According to the Bureau of Labor Statistics, employment for social workers is expected to grow by 16% between 2016 - 2026, faster than the average for all occupations.
 Job growth in clinical social work practice is expected to be especially strong for those who work with the aging population, in health care, with military populations, and in mental health and substance abuse.
 In certain areas of the country, practice with immigrants and refugees and school social work is continuing to grow rapidly.
-Medical social work is expected to see one of the largest increases in employment with expected growth of 26.8% between 2012 and 2022, fueled by health care reform and the "silver tsunami" of aging baby boomers.
+Medical social work is expected to see one of the largest increases in employment with expected growth of 20% between 2016 and 2026, fueled by health care reform and the "silver tsunami" of aging baby boomers.

 A distinguishing characteristic of clinical social work is the sheer variety of practice areas in which clinical social workers are found.
 Licensed clinical social workers are trained to work with diverse populations and have the flexibility to move between client populations and practice areas throughout their careers.

 Common settings for clinical social work practice include (but are not limited to):